meaniscule/digital-ocean-deployer/readme.md

 - either restart the pm2 process for the site or create a pm2 process for the site if one doesn't already exist

 ### The local remote settings
+When the Digital Ocean Deployer script is finish running, it will give you these two lines, which are meant to be used in your local repo:
 ```
 git remote add live ssh://ash@SERVER_IP_OR_DOMAIN/home/ash/dog-site/repo/site.git
 git push live master
 ```

+The first line sets your local repo's `live` remote to point to your server repo that the script just created for you.
+Enter this into your local repo right away.

+The second line is what you will use any time you want to deploy to your server: `git push live master`.

+*Note:* this `git push` has nothing to do with GitHub or any other remote `origin`.
+If you are open sourcing on GitHub, you can push to GitHub with `git push origin master` without ever affecting your deployed site.
+This way you can push to and pull from GitHub until you are ready to deploy.
+Then when you are ready, you can enter `git push live master` which will deploy your *local* repo directly to your server.